How Much Do Carpets Cost?

-The average cost for fitting carpets is around £3-£40 per square metre.
+The average installation cost for carpets can range from £5-£40 per square metre.
 This drastic price difference is due to the fact that there are many different types of carpet, and each one comes with its own price point.

-Some other things that can affect the job's overall cost include the size of the room that you are installing a new carpet in, the location of your property, and any additional work that you may want to go with the carpet installation.
+Some other things that can affect the job's overall cost include the size of the room that you are installing a new carpet in, the awkwardness of the room (bathrooms for example), the location of your property, and any additional work that you may want to go with the carpet installation.

 |Job Description||Room Size||Budget Carpet||Mid-Range Carpet||Luxury Carpet|